Music genre: Religious music

-Religious music (also sacred music) is music performed or composed for religious use or through religious influence.
+Religious music (also referred as sacred music) is music performed or composed for religious use or through religious influence.
 Gospel, spiritual, and Christian music are examples of religious music.

 Traditional and folk music

 Traditional and folk music are very similar categories.
 Although the traditional music is a very broad category and can include several genres, it is widely accepted that traditional music encompasses folk music.
 According to the ICTM (International Council for Traditional Music), traditional music are songs and tunes that have been performed over a long period of time (usually several generations).

 The folk music genre is classified as the music that is orally passed from one generation to another.
-Usually the artist is unknown, and there are several versions of the same song.
+Usually, the artist is unknown, and there are several versions of the same song.
 The genre is transmitted by singing, listening and dancing to popular songs.
 This type of communication allows culture to transmit the styles (pitches and cadences) as well as the context it was developed.

 Culturally transmitting folk songs maintain rich evidence about the period of history when they were created and the social class in which they developed.
 Some examples of the Folk Genre can be seen in the folk music of England and Turkish folk music.
 English folk music has developed since the medieval period and has been transmitted from that time until today.
 Similarly, Turkish folk music relates to all the civilizations that once passed thorough Turkey, thereby being a world reference since the east–west tensions during the Early Modern Period.

 Traditional folk music usually refers to songs composed in the twentieth century, which tend to be written as universal truths and big issues of the time they were composed.
-Artists including Bob Dylan; Peter, Paul and Mary; James Taylor; and Leonard Cohen transformed folk music to what it is known today.
-Newer composers such as Ed Sheeran (pop folk) and The Lumineers (American folk) are examples of contemporary folk music, which has been recorded and adapted to the new way of listening to music (online)—unlike the traditional way of orally transmitting music.
+Artists including Bob Dylan; Peter, Paul and Mary; James Taylor; and Leonard Cohen, transformed folk music to what it is known today.
+Newer composers such as Ed Sheeran (pop folk) and the Lumineers (American folk) are examples of contemporary folk music, which has been recorded and adapted to the new way of listening to music (online)—unlike the traditional way of orally transmitting music.

 Each country in the world, in some cases each region, district and community, has its own folk music style.
 The sub-divisions of folk genre are developed by each place, cultural identity and history.
 Because the music is developed in different places, many of the instruments are characteristic to location and population—but some are used everywhere: button or piano accordion, different types of flutes or trumpets, banjo, and ukulele.
 Both French and Scottish folk music use related instruments such as the fiddle, the harp and variations of bagpipes.